 Recognize that prevention represents an important stage in the fight against attacks in cyberspace.
 It is a broad category encompassing the elaboration of standards as well as practical steps such as: constant provision of information about the opportunities and the risks of the Internet; formation of special skills and behaviour of users and especially of young people; distribution of sufficient materials; organization of campaigns; promotion of good models and practices, etc.

 Emphasize the importance of accounting for the “human element” as priority.
+Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+This will mean that ICT professionals will undertake ongoing continuing professional development, make a commitment to a code of ethics and professional conduct and have regard to the society which they serve which will hold them accountable, in this way trustworthiness will be assured.